MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-72-Licensing-Requirements-Independent-Storage-Spent-Nuclear-Fuel-HighLevel-Radioactive-Waste-ReactorRelated-Greater-Than-Class-C-Waste/subpart-A-General-Provisions/section-72.3.md

 *Greater than Class C waste or GTCC waste* means low-level radioactive waste that exceeds the concentration limits of radionuclides established for Class C waste in § 61.55 of this chapter.

-*High-level radioactive waste* or *HLW* means (1) the highly radioacive material resulting from the reprocessing of spent nuclear fuel, including liquid waste produced directly in reprocessing and any solid material derived from such liquid waste that contains fission products in sufficient concentrations; and (2) other highly radioactive material that the Commission, consistent with existing law, determines by rule requires permanent isolation.
+*High-level radioactive waste* or *HLW* means—

+(1) the highly radioactive material resulting from the reprocessing of spent nuclear fuel, including liquid waste produced directly in reprocessing and any solid material derived from such liquid waste that contains fission products in sufficient concentrations; and

+(2) other highly radioactive material that the Commission, consistent with existing law, determines by rule requires permanent isolation.

 *Historical data* means a compilation of the available published and unpublished information concerning a particular type of event.